drk-c/digital-assistant/README.md

 4. **Completed Tasks**
    - Mark tasks as completed to track progress.
    - Completed tasks move to the bottom of the list in a faded state, providing a sense of accomplishment.

+5. **Live Clock/Date**
+   - Display a live clock and current date within the app interface.
+   - Ensures students can manage their time effectively and stay aware of deadlines in real-time.

 ### Advanced Features
 1. **Weather Integration**